Longueville House Hotel

 Ms Aisling O Callaghan

-At the heart of North County Cork, just 6km from Mallow and Set in 500 acres of wooded estate lies Longueville House (c1720) listed country house steeped in history and character is owned and run by William & Aisling O’Callaghan, your hosts.
+At the crossroads of Munster in the heart of North County Cork, just 6km from Mallow lies Longueville House.
+On the banks of the river Blackwater, Longueville House is a listed country house steeped in historyand character and owned and run by William & Aisling O’Callaghan.

 At the heart of Longueville is The Presidents’ Restaurant, with a menu offering the freshest produce and imaginative dishes from the gardens & farm, and the kitchen is supervised by internationally commended chef/patron William O’Callaghan.
-Almost all of the food is sourced within Longueville, prepared from scratch and cooked to order, a field to fork policy thus guaranteeing a unique and memorable dining experience.
+Almost all of the food is sourced within Longueville, prepared from scratch and cooked to order, our field to fork policy thus guaranteeing our guests with a unique and memorable dining experience.
+Our Sunday lunch in particular enjoys a loyal following.
+With guests coming from far and wide to be welcomed by the succulent aromas and enchanting atmosphere of our lamb, pork or venison slow roasting over an open oak log fire in our drawing room.